Libya’s east-based forces say key coastal city captured

 After that, Sirte was controlled for a time by Islamist militants who pledged allegiance to the Islamic State group, until being defeated in 2016.

-Hifter’s forces are backed by the United Arab Emirates and Egypt, as well as France and Russia.
+Libya’s east-based government is backed by the United Arab Emirates and Egypt, as well as France and Russia.

 The Tripoli-based government receives aid from Turkey, Qatar and Italy.